Barbara Mella, MSc Integrative Psychotherapy, Adv Dip, UKCP Registered

 Hello.
 My name is Barbara.

-I am a psychotherapist, as well as a Mindfulness teacher, a Life Coach and a Yoga teacher.
+I am also a Mindfulness teacher, a Life Coach and a Yoga teacher.

 I was drawn to these practices at different times in my life noticing that they are all paths of self discovery towards awareness, acceptance and contentment.